 - Plant 148 drought-tolerant and native trees and additional shrubs and low growing plants surrounding the basin

-Construction is scheduled to start March 14, 2022 and will approximately end in September 2022.
-The work schedule may be extended if additional improvements are necessary.
-Work will occur Monday through Friday between 7:00 a.m. to 3:30 p.m.
+Construction began March 14, 2022 and completion has been delayed to Spring 2023.
+Work will continue to occur Monday through Friday between 7:00 a.m. to 3:30 p.m.

 The project is in the Construction Phase.

 Area residents and businesses, within one mile of the retention basin, have been sent informational flyers to provide awareness of the project and provide an opportunity for questions or feedback.